ldasilvaNZ11/Calabash-Android/README.md

 ###13- Last but no least, how do we get Calabash to run our tests for us????

-	#Simple open terminal and run the following command:
+	#Simply open terminal and run the following command:

 	$ calabash-android run <HereGoesYourAppsApkFile>